Take the First Step Toward Your Welding Career Now!

 Salary And Job Outlook

 If you go through an apprenticeship, you’ll start earning while you’re learning the trade.
 Typically, it’s a percentage of what a certified welder earns.
 But, as you gain more experience, your apprentice salary increases.
-Welders earned on average $50,460 in 2022, with the top 10% of welders earning $68,750.
+Welders earned on average $52,640 in 2023, with the top 10% of welders earning $72,970 or more.

 Welding is one of the skilled trades careers that is suffering from a lack of students going into it.
 As infrastructure ages, and as new designs emerge, there will continue to be a need for skilled welders.